Assin North by-elections will be ‘do or die’ affair for NDC – Hanna Bissiw

-The opposition National Democratic Congress (NDC) will not withdraw from the Assin North by-elections as it did during a similar one at Ayawaso West Wuogon, the party's national women organizer, Dr Hanna Bissiw has said.
+Former Deputy Minister of Food and Agriculture and a member of the National Democratic Congress (NDC), Hanna Bissiw has stated that the NDC will not withdraw from the Assin North by-elections as it did during the Ayawaso West Wuogon by-elections.

-Dr Hanna Bissiw made this statement on Ideas Exchange hosted by Eric Ahianyo on TV XYZ.
+She said this while speaking on the Ideas Exchange hosted by Eric Ahianyo on TV XYZ.

-The former minister’s comment comes on the back of a Supreme Court ruling that restricted James Gyakye Quayson from holding himself as MP for the Assin North Constituency in the Central Region.
+This comes on the back of the Supreme Court's ruling which ordered the NDC Member of Parliament for Assin North, James Gyakye Quayson, to stop holding himself as an MP.

-The Supreme Court has in a majority 5-2 decision, ruled that Assin North MP, James Gyakye Quayson, can no longer perform parliamentary duties.

-This is until the determination of the substantive case filed against him at the Supreme Court.
+The Supreme Court in a 5-2 majority decision on Wednesday, 13th April, ordered the embattled MP to refrain from performing parliamentary duties until the determination of a suit challenging the constitutionality of his election.

-But Hanna Bissiw believes should there be a by-election, the governing NPP should dare not adopt violence since the NDC will meet them squarely.
+However, according to Hanna Bisiw, should there be a by-election in Assin North, the opposition NDC will meet the governing party squarely.

 TWI NEWS